JPL-IMCE/gov.nasa.jpl.imce.ontologies.analysis/README.md

 ### JRuby
 Ensure that JRuby 1.7.24 is installed. **Note:** it is important to install version 1.7.24, since there have been incompatible changes to the syntax and supported libraries in later versions.

-JRuby 1.7.24 can be fetched from [http://jruby.org/files/downloads/1.7.24/index.html].
+JRuby 1.7.24 can be fetched from [here](http://jruby.org/files/downloads/1.7.24/index.html).
 Ensure that an environment variable `JRUBY` exists, or that the command `which jruby` directs to the correct installation.

 ### Java 8 JDK
-Install the latest version of the Java 8 JDK from Oracle's website ([http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html]).
-It is recommended not to use OpenJDK.
+Install the latest version of the Java 8 JDK from [Oracle's website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+It is recommended **not** to use OpenJDK.

 Java 8 JDK may already be pre-installed on your system.
 To check if this is the case, run `java -version` in a terminal window.

 ### SBT 0.13.x
-Install the latest version of SBT 0.13.x from [http://www.scala-sbt.org/]. **Note:** do NOT use SBT 1.x (currently a pre-release) - there are known differences in syntax that will break part of the workflow.
+Install the latest version of SBT 0.13.x from the [Scala SBT website](http://www.scala-sbt.org/). **Note:** do NOT use SBT 1.x (currently a pre-release / beta) - there are known differences in syntax that will break part of the workflow.

 ### Make
 Ensure that "make" is installed on the system.
 This is typically already the case for most Unix-based systems.
-Make is part of the GNU Utils (see [https://www.gnu.org/software/make/]).
+Make is part of the [GNU Utils](https://www.gnu.org/software/make/).
 On MacOSX, this may require installing Xcode.

 ### Note For Running Under Continuous Integration
 When running in a CI system (such as Jenkins), the agent may need to be configured appropriately.
 For Jenkins: